The six categories: your purpose in life, tips for teachers, other careers, your possessions and travels, your health, and your relationships

-Help for your relationships: - labeling & managing your emotions (25 pp.) - listening and building rapport (14 pp.) - dating, communication, & getting engaged (57 pp.) - PG-13 romance with your partner (49 pp.) - parenting (128 pp.) - caregivers, the dying, the bereaved, and executors (20 pp.)
+Help for your health: - building strong habits (4 pp.) - exercising (21 pp.) - nutrition and 550 low-fat recipes (171 pp.) - health costs and physical healing (14 pp.) Help for your relationships: - labeling & managing your emotions (37 pp.) - listening and building rapport (17 pp.) - dating, communication, & getting engaged (63 pp.) - PG-13 romance with your partner (49 pp.) - parenting (134 pp.) - caregivers, the dying, the bereaved, and executors (20 pp.)

-A website worth mentioning right here is the best free personal-finance website, the Bogleheads Forum , named after the founder of Vanguard, a mutual-fund company.
-You can create a free profile, anonymously explain your finances to 75,000 other members, and ask for investment advice or for a confirmation that you are doing okay with your portfolio.
+One website worth mentioning here is the best free personal-finance website, the Bogleheads Forum , named after the founder of Vanguard, a mutual-fund company.
+You can create a free profile, anonymously explain your finances to 120,000 other members, and ask for investment advice or for a confirmation that you are doing okay with your portfolio.
 You will likely get several good responses, including one or two from investment advisers who are happy to both help you and reveal their real name.
-They know that doing this allows them to be found in a Google search by prospects from elsewhere who are researching advisers and who want insight into each adviser's mind.
-It doesn't matter if your portfolio has $50 in it or $50 million.
+They know that doing this lets them be found in a Google search by prospective clients who might be thinking of hiring that adviser and thus want insight into that person's mind.
+It doesn't matter if your net worth is $50 or $50 million.

 If this site helps you in some way, please share it with others.
 You never know how they might benefit.